-We principally sell our products, identified as stock keeping units ("SKUs"), to individual consumers through our flagship website at www.carparts.com and online marketplaces.
-Our user-friendly website, and mobile-friendly platform, provide customers with a comprehensive selection of over 913,000 SKUs with detailed product descriptions, attributes and photographs.
-We have developed a proprietary product database that maps our SKUs to product applications based on vehicle makes, models and years to help ensure the right part for each specific vehicle is provided.
-Our online sales channel and relationships with suppliers enable us to eliminate intermediaries in the traditional auto parts supply chain and to offer a broader selection of SKUs than can easily be offered by offline retailer competition.
+We principally sell our products, identified as stock keeping units ("SKUs"), to individual consumers through our flagship website, www.carparts.com, and online marketplaces.
+Our easy-to-use, mobile-friendly website and newly launched mobile app provide customers with a comprehensive selection of approximately 1,047,000 SKUs, complete with detailed product descriptions, attributes, and photographs.
+Utilizing our proprietary product database, we ensure a seamless match between our SKUs and vehicle specifications, guaranteeing the right part fitment.
+We leverage our online sales channel and global supplier relationships to eliminate intermediaries in the traditional auto parts supply chain, enabling us to offer an unparalleled selection of SKUs compared to offline retail competitors.

-We were incorporated in California in 1995 as a distributor of aftermarket auto parts and launched our first website in 2000.
-We reincorporated in Delaware in 2006 and expanded our online operations, increasing the number of SKUs sold through our e-commerce network, adding additional websites, improving our internet marketing proficiency, and commencing sales on online marketplaces.
+Established in California in 1995 as an aftermarket auto parts distributor, the Company - then-known as U.S. Auto Parts Network, Inc. - embarked on a digital transformation journey in 2000, with the launch of our first retail website.
+Following our reincorporation in Delaware in 2006, we expanded our online operations, bolstering our eCommerce network, launching additional websites, refining our internet marketing strategies, and commencing sales on various online marketplaces.